rrwick/SPAdes-Contig-Graph/README.md

 To illustrate why, consider the following example (described by SPAdes author Anton Korobeynikov):
 * An assembly graph has three segments: A, B and C.
 * There are two connections in the graph: A -> B and C -> B.
-* When producing contigs from the graph, SPAdes makes two: AB and C.
+* SPAdes makes two contigs from the graph: AB and C.

-If you then used GetSPAdesContigGraph on this example, there would be no connections.
+If you then used GetSPAdesContigGraph in length priority mode on this example, there would be no connections.
 The A -> B connection is already included in a contig and the C -> B connection has nowhere to attach.
+If, however, you used the program in connection priority mode, the AB contig would be split into two contigs (A and B) to allow for C to attach.
+In this simple case, the result is no better than the original assembly graph.

-Even when run in connection-priority mode, the resulting contig graph is typically much simpler than the assembly graph and not all possible arrangements are represented.
-Therefore, in complex or ambiguous cases, it is recommended to view the SPAdes' assembly_graph.fastg file to see all assembly connections.
+Therefore, when using this tool, please keep in mind that the contig graphs it generates may not contain the full complexity of the assembly graph.
+In complex or ambiguous cases, it is recommended to use the SPAdes assembly graph.